How to Be Friends with Your Adult Children

 Because I hadn’t thrown a fit or acted out of disappointment about the holiday, I believe that I demonstrated control over my emotions and a certain level of maturity.

 That allowed them to enjoy something they wanted to do without feeling too guilty.
+They did feel bad though, and they said that they wouldn’t do that again.

 For Christmas, we all spent it together.
 That’s a pretty good result in my book.